-- Create a coffee shop to serve as a community gathering place.
+- Coffee shop to serve as a community gathering place.
 Suggestions included a small diner or snack bar or farmers market in the Village. - Small office space.
-Encourage home businesses. - Bicycle and fishing-related businesses were mentioned, both find support in the market analysis. - Maintaining the gas/convenience store. - Using the LVRT to support village vitality by, for example, having food carts on LVRT.
+Encourage home businesses. - Bicycle and fishing-related businesses were mentioned, both find support in the market analysis. - Maintenance of the current gas/convenience store. - Using the LVRT to support village vitality by, for example, having food carts on LVRT.